panzerdp/dmitripavlutin.com/posts/103-timeout-fetch-request/index.md

 ## 2. Timeout a fetch() request

 `fetch()` API by itself doesn't allow canceling programmatically a request.
-To stop a request at the desired time you need additionally an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
+To stop a request at the desired time you also need an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

 The following `fetchWithTimeout()` is an improved version of `fetch()` that creates requests with a configurable timeout: